Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 # Formula Cookbook

 A *formula* is a package definition written in Ruby.
-It can be created with `brew create <URL>` where `<URL>` is a zip or tarball, installed with `brew install <formula>`, and debugged with `brew install --debug --verbose <formula>`.
+It can be created with `brew create <URL>` where `<URL>` is a zip or tarball, installed with `brew install <formula>`, and debugged with `brew install --drefebug --verbose <formula>`.
 Formulae use the [Formula API](https://www.rubydoc.info/github/Homebrew/brew/master/Formula) which provides various Homebrew-specific helpers.

 ## Homebrew terminology